ogupte/trope/README.md

 The result is an object with real private members rather than just some private state on an object defined in a closure.
 It may also give inheriting definitions access to this private context, elevating these members to a *protected* status. [see example](#private-properties).

 ### Access to Super Methods<a id="description-super"></a>
-Calling super function in native JS usually involves code like `SuperName.prototype.methodName.call(this, arg1, ...)`.
-With Trope, `this.super()` is smart enough to know which function is the super method of the current executing context.
+Calling super functions in native JS usually involves code like `SuperName.prototype.methodName.call(this, arg1, ...)`.
+With Trope, `this.super()` is smart enough to know which is the correct super function of the currently executing context.
 This makes your code a lot easier to read and write.
 It also allows the developer to create new links to the middle of inheritance chains without having to modify references when calling super methods. [see example](#inheritance).

-When inheriting from many different parents, you can reference any of them with `this.super.as` allowing you to call masked functions of parents that are not direct parents. [see example](#multiple-inheritance).
+When inheriting from many different parents, you can reference any of them with `this.super.as` allowing you to call masked functions that are not members of the immediate parent. [see example](#multiple-inheritance).

 ### Multiple Inheritance<a id="description-multiple-inheritance"></a>
 Multiple Inheritance is not a feature of the JavaScript language, which is a good thing!
-The single inheritance restriction eliminates a lot of the complexity or ambiguity involved with allowing object to inherit from different unrelated parents.
-And a talented programmer could negate these issues by avoiding multiple inheritance altogether.
+The single inheritance restriction eliminates a lot of the complexity and ambiguity involved with allowing objects to inherit from various unrelated parents.
+Also multiple inheritance is not necessary, and a talented programmer could avoid these issues by not using multiple inheritance altogether.

-Still, there is sometimes a desire to inherit behavior from many different objects which might exist outside of the prototype chain.
-The solution to this problem in JavaScript often involves using traits, mixins, the jquery or underscore `extend` functions, or even the crude `for..in` loop to product an aggregate object.
-Problems that often occur with these approaches include information loss about the kind of object being inherited, lost references or errors when collisions occur, and prototype pollution.
+Still, there is sometimes a desire to inherit behavior from various unrelated objects in certain cases.
+The solution to this problem in JavaScript often involves using traits, mixins, the jquery or underscore `extend` functions, or even the crude `for..in` loop to produce an aggregate object with a union of properties.
+Problems that often occur with these approaches include information loss about the kind of object being inherited, lost references/errors when collisions occur, and prototype chain pollution.
 Some libraries have very sophisticated techniques for overcoming these issues, but I feel it's easier to embrace prototypes rather than fight them.

-Trope handles multiple inheritance by making sure the prototype chain remains clean.
+Trope handles multiple inheritance by ensuring the prototype chain remains clean.
 Overloaded methods can be accessed with `this.super.as`, privacy is maintained, and the object's instanceof relationship can be determined with `Trope.instanceOf`.

-The solution is to have dynamically generated Tropes created upon definition so that we can use JavaScript's *single* inheritance restriction to emulate a *multiple* inheritance relationship.
+The solution is to have dynamically generated Tropes created upon definition so that JavaScript's *single* inheritance restriction can be used to emulate a *multiple* inheritance relationship.

 Refer to the [LoggingEventedCat](#LoggingEventedCat) example.
 The object `loggingEventedCat` does not inherit from `EventEmitter`.
 Rather it inherits from the dynamically created `[EventEmitter which inherits Logger]`.
-This allows for multiple parent chains to be normalized into a single, direct inheritance chain.
-But using dynamically generated definitions means that the native `instanceof` operator cannot be depended on for these kind of objects.
-However the `Trope.instanceOf` function will still determine the correct relationship.
+This allows for multiple unrelated parent chains to be normalized into a single, direct inheritance chain.
+Using these dynamically generated definitions means that the native `instanceof` operator cannot be depended on for these kind of objects.
+However, the `Trope.instanceOf` function is available and will still determine the correct relationship.

 ### Examples<a id="examples"></a>
 * [Object factories](#object-factories)